-Mastering online marketing is a book in itself with chapters for getting and converting traffic, direct response copy writing, website development, multimedia, and much, much more.
+Mastering online marketing is a book in itself with chapters for getting and converting traffic, direct response copywriting, website development, multimedia, and much, much more.

-What Is Marketing?
+Marketing Concepts: What Is Marketing?

-"The aim of marketing is to know and understand the customer so well the product or service fits him and sells itself.”
-(Peter Drucker)
+"The aim of marketing is to know and understand the customer so well the product or service fits him and sells itself." —Peter Drucker

-Marketing is essentially the art and science of getting and keeping profitable and valuable customers, and the hub of every business.
-This requires that you fully understand the problems and concerns of your market and are able to clearly explain how you can help them solve these problems.
+Marketing is essentially the art and science of getting and keeping profitable and valuable customers, and it's the hub of every business.
+That requires you as a marketer to fully understand the problems and concerns of your market and be able to clearly explain how you can help them solve those problems.

-Jay Conrad Levinson, the father of guerrilla marketing, states it this way.
-“Marketing is everything you do to promote your business, from the moment you conceive of it, to the point at which customers buy your product or service and begin to patronize your business on a regular basis.
-The key words to remember are everything and regular basis.”
+Jay Conrad Levinson, the father of guerrilla marketing, states it this way: "Marketing is everything you do to promote your business, from the moment you conceive of it, to the point at which customers buy your product or service and begin to patronize your business on a regular basis.
+The key words to remember are 'everything' and 'regular basis.'"

 6 Reasons Your Prospects Will Choose to Become Your Customers